Flow builder

 Purpose

-Use the flow editor to design a versioned onboarding storyboard: ordered screens, decision branches, modal steps, motion, localized copy, and third-party surfaces (such as a RevenueCat paywall) — without shipping a new app build for every copy tweak.
+Use the flow editor to design a versioned onboarding storyboard: ordered screens, decision branches, modal steps, motion, localized copy, Integration Nodes (RevenueCat / Superwall paywalls), and External Surface Nodes (host UI) — without shipping a new app build for every copy tweak.

 Open the flow editor